nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Goal: obtain from the ATF an audio recording from the fire (forensically recovered by ATF)

-• Wrote document encapsulating public interest arguments supporting release and presenting detailed research agenda for using the audio (FOIA.pdf)
+• Wrote document encapsulating public interest arguments supporting release and presenting detailed research agenda (FOIA.pdf)

 PUBLIC ACCOUNTABILITY